JLJVS/Algorithms_in_C_sedgewick/README.md

 # Algorithms_in_C_sedgewick
-Working through Algorithms in C by Sedgeiwkc
+Working through Algorithms in C by Sedgewick